ArthurGareginyan/anarcho-notepad/readme.txt

 == About Anarcho Notepad ==

 	Inspired by the idea of anarchy, I designed this free premium WordPress theme for your personal blogs and diaries.
 This theme is perfect for writers and artists.
-"Anarcho Notepad" can be easily customised and already translated to different languages.
-It utilises latest HTML-5, CSS-3, PHP and WordPress native functions for creating the awesomeness that looks good on every browser.
-I’m constantly adding new features to this theme to allow you to personalise it to your own needs.
+"Anarcho Notepad" can be easily customized and already translated to different languages.
+It utilizes latest HTML-5, CSS-3, PHP and WordPress native functions for creating the awesomeness that looks good on every browser.
+I’m constantly adding new features to this theme to allow you to personalize it to your own needs.
 If you want a new feature or just want to be able to change something just ask me and I would be happy to add it.
 I'm glad to present you the most anarchist WP-theme Of All!
 Enjoy!

 == Copyrights for Resources used in this theme.

 	I) The "Font Awesome" iconic font are under the MIT License. http://fontawesome.io II) The "Forum" font are under the SIL Open Font License v1.1.
-	III) The Default Background Image (images/background.png) is under public domain: http://wallbox.ru/wallpaper/9422/#.UnLDFNQhCRs
-	IV) The notepad-middle.png, yellow-sticker-middle, yellow-sticker-bottom, white-sticker-top, white-sticker-middle, white-sticker-bottom images are under : http://www.notepadchaos.com
-	V) The anarchy-symbol-big.png and anarchy-symbol.png images is under public domain: http://www.layoutsparks.com/1/213916/anarchy-perfect-black-A-31000.html
-	VI) The html5.js file present in the "/js" folder are under the MIT/GPL2 License. https://github.com/aFarkas/html5shiv VII) The follow.png file in the "/images" folder are under the Creative Commons License.
+	III) The html5.js file present in the "/js" folder are under the MIT/GPL2 License. https://github.com/aFarkas/html5shiv IV) The follow.png file in the "/images" folder are under the Creative Commons License.
 By Colaja. https://www.iconfinder.com/icons/87493/rss_icon#size=128
+	V) The notepad-middle.png, yellow-sticker-middle, yellow-sticker-bottom, white-sticker-top, white-sticker-middle, white-sticker-bottom images are from the theme ("Notepad Chaos v2.0")[http://www.notepadchaos.com] by (Evan Eckard)[http://www.evaneckard.com].
+	VI) The anarchy-symbol-big.png and anarchy-symbol.png images is under public domain: http://www.layoutsparks.com/1/213916/anarchy-perfect-black-A-31000.html
+	VII) The Default Background Image (images/background.png) is under public domain: http://wallbox.ru/wallpaper/9422/#.UnLDFNQhCRs

-	Everything else used in this theme has been created by me, especially for "Anarcho Notepad" theme and is distributed under GPLv3 license.
+	Everything else used in this theme has been created by me, especially for "Anarcho Notepad" theme.

 == Installing Anarcho Notepad Manually (FTP) ==